 Europe: More National Bans Likely

 European regulators have proven willing to act quickly once political betting volume spikes.
-The trend suggests more countries will add Polymarket to national blocklists through 2026.
+Germany and the Netherlands joining the restricted list in 2026 suggests more countries will follow suit through the rest of the year.

 Crypto Reporting Rules Are Increasing Pressure